 Evolution of Indian Fashion

 As we step into the new millennium, let’s indulge in a little bit of retrospection, the key moments in fashion, triggered by various socioeconomic movements during the twentieth century.
-For what we know of the history of fashion until the end of the 19th century, it was mostly a fascinating footnote to the history of art.
+From what we know of the history of fashion until the end of the 19th century, it was mostly a fascinating footnote to the history of art.

 Much has changed and evolved in the history of fashion in the 1900s.
 It’s a stirring, exotic trip with detours aplenty-from the Faller girls of the ’20s in their Channel dress to the sheer elegance of Maharani Gayatri Devi’s pastel chiffon sarees, to the innocent candy-colored can dresses of the ’50s Americana to the dark, stylish paired-down dressing of the ’90.

 When the century dawned, fashion was an exclusive enterprise, the pursuit of wealth.
 The lower tiers of the society settled for garments that were more often than not entirely family hand-made-downs or stitched at home.
-With time, however, networks of neighborhood tailors began to evolve into a retail history and the boom followed by boutique selling.
+With time, however, networks of neighborhood tailors began to evolve into a retail history, and the boom was followed by boutique selling.
 Today, garments are laser cut by computers and sourced from all over the world and can easily be bought sitting in the comfort of one’s home via the internet.

 Each decade of this century ushered greater progress.
-During the ’20s, one of the greatest influences on dress code was the movement towards equal status for women.
+During the ’20s, one of the greatest influences on the dress code was the movement towards equal status for women.
 Hence, a new breed of business-like women emerged and made corresponding demands on their dress, says A.K.G Nair, Director, Pearl Academy of Fashion.
 “The obvious choice for silhouette veered towards drop-waist or box and the choice of color was black and grey and the fabrics preferred were silk and georgettes, “he says.

 “In India, the fashion scenario was in confusion as it was a turbulent period of conflicting ideologies when the consciousness of Indian national identity was beginning to find political expression and the struggle for Indian independence was getting momentum, “says fashion Divya Ritu Kumar.
 Thus the fashion trends within high society, read loyalty, were strongly influenced by the British with the result that western clothes became a status symbol.